SING FOR EARTH DAY

 to be passed Internationally.
 Donate to them as well if you can.

-3. Become a member of Tree Sisters - donate as a way of giving back to nature and in support of this radical reforestation project taking place around the world, reinstating feminine based leadership as we co create the new paradigm of becoming
+Become a member of Tree Sisters - donate as a way of giving back to nature and in support of this radical reforestation project taking place around the world.

 To act on behalf of nature as we are nature.

-To remember and reclaim the ancient Indigenous wisdom of these lands through nature tending ceremonies, using song,
+To remember and reclaim the ancient Indigenous wisdom of these lands through nature tending and calling forth song,

-music and movement to bring healing, connection, celebration and a sense of belonging to all life.
+music and movement to encourage and foster connection, celebration and a sense of belonging to all life.

-Our love song in action for our one Earth, our home.
+Our love song for our beloved home.
+Our Earth.

 • Home